lfaucheux/PyLUCCBA/README.md

     >>> np.sum(cba.soco2_diff_flows_traj)
     3.3716504519976764 # tonnes

-That being shown, note that on the side of vegetation, there is no emission-differentials between annual croplands and miscanthus since both are harvested on an annual basis, be that under differentiated or uniform anualization, see
+That being shown, note that on the side of vegetation, there is no emission-differentials between annual croplands and miscanthus since both are harvested on an annual basis, be that under a differentiated or uniform anualization approach, see

+    >>> cba.carbon_and_co2_flows_annualizer.vg_emitting
+    None
     >>> cba.chart_of_vgco2_unif_flows.show()
     >>> cba.chart_of_vgco2_diff_flows.show()
     ---- a_parameter_which_solves_vgc_chosen_CRF_constrained sol=[1.]